laro/Cilia/1 Basics/1 Types.md

 `Float` == `Float64`, so it is double precision, like Python, unlike C/C++.
 `Float` == `Float32` on old/small platforms only (i.e. those with hardware support for `Float32` but not for `Float64`),
 With modern processors double precision is very fast.
-When concerned with memory bandwith, cache size, and SIMD performance, choose one of the smaller floating-point types.
+When concerned with memory bandwidth, cache size, and SIMD performance, choose one of the smaller floating-point types.
 But then (when available) `BFloat16`, `Float8`, or even `Float4` might be even better than `Float32`.